-Janet Jackson well renowned singer, songwriter and dancer from Gary Indiana.
+Janet Jackson is a well renowned singer, songwriter and dancer from Gary Indiana.
 Janet Jackson was born on May 16, 1966.
 She is the youngest out of ten children.
 She grew up in a musical family.
 Her brothers as known as the Jackson 5, and her sister Rebbie Jackson had a music career.
 In 1974, Janet Jackson and her brother Randy performed in the Jackson family’s Las Vegas act.
 A popular debut made by Janet Jackson was when she performed Sony, and Cher’s “The Beat Goes On” on The Carol Burnett Show in 1975 with her brother Randy.
 She was 8 years old at the time.
 Her career started when she first appeared on the hit tv show Good Times in 1977.
 Janet played Penny, a young girl who runs away from her abusive mother and is later adopted by the character Willona.
 Janet Jackson also appeared on shows like A New Kind of Family, Different Strokes, and Fame.

 Janet Jackson’s timbre ranges from soft high pitch vocals to grunting, screaming and shouting, while still singing confidently.
 Her albums range from genres pop and R&B. Since starting her career, Janet Jackson has dealt with gender, racial bias, and hypersexuality in Hollywood.
 Janet Jackson’s music examines the experiences of Blackness and Black womanhood.
 Her sensual, sexualized, resilient, and outspoken lyrics reclaim her femininity and Black feminism.
 She used her platform to bring awareness to current topics.
 Her music skyrocketed because of her relatable and feel-good lyrics.
 Her music has had a heavy influence on artists today: Beyonce, Normani, Aaliyah, Teyana Taylor, Ciara, and Rihanna.